oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-CFITSIO is a library of C and Fortran subroutines for reading and writing data files in FITS (Flexible Image Transport System) data format.
+CFITSIO is a library of C and Fortran subroutines for reading and writing data files inFITS (Flexible Image Transport System) data format.

-**URL**
+**More Information**

 https://heasarc.gsfc.nasa.gov/fitsio/